DKRJ13/VR-Assignment1/README.md

    - **To visualize coins using edge detection:** Run **Block 6**
    - **For coin segmentation:** Run **Block 7**
    - **To get the number of coins:** Run **Block 8**
 4. Currently the results of segmentation are in segmented_coins folder and coin_detection folder contains the detections of the coins.
+Right now the results present in these files are obtained using the img2.jpeg.

 ---